Netruk44/Netruk44.github.io/content/post/my-first-nix-derivation-openstreetmap-overpass/index.md

        >       |          ^~~~~~~~
 ```

-(as a side note, I'm recreating most of these errors long after the fact, Nix's reproducibility has been a boon here to help simulate the experience 😊)
+> **Side Note**: I'm recreating most of these errors long after the fact, Nix's reproducibility has been a boon here to help simulate the experience 😊

 These errors aren't unexpected.
 After all, the Overpass Installation wiki page clearly lists the dependencies needed to build, and we haven't done that yet: